WeZZard/wasm2native/README.md

-# A Naïve Implementation That Translates WASM into Native Code
+# wasm2native - A wasm-to-Native-Code Compiler

 > Currently Apple Silicon Mac is the only supported target.